TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Account/TYPO3Account.rst

 .. image:: _assets/typo3_account_step2.png
    :width: 400px

-Upon clicking it, you will se a small form to fill in.
+Upon clicking it, you will see a small form to fill in.

 .. image:: _assets/typo3_account_step3.png
    :width: 400px